anushkachauhan357/Sales-Data-Dashboard/README.md

 # 📊 Sales Data Analysis Dashboard

-This project showcases a **Sales Data Analysis Dashboard** built using **MySQL** and **Excel**.
+This project showcases a **Sales Data Analysis Dashboard** built using **SQL** and **Excel**.
 It analyzes key business metrics like total sales, regional performance, top-selling products, and monthly trends to uncover actionable insights.

 ## 🚀 Features
 - Extracted and filtered data using **SQL queries**